ktb92154/sensorReporter-lite/README.md

 # Usage
 This script must always be run as root - at least when using Wifi for presence detection.

-To run the script manually:
+To run the script manually (make sure you've created the sensorReporter.ini before):

 `sudo python sensorReporter sensorReporter.ini`

-If it has been installed, run:
+If it has been installed as a systemd service (see config/install.sh for more information), run:

 `sudo systemctl start sensorReporter`